buggyrace/buggy-race-server/DEVELOPMENT.md

 Be sure to remove all references to it, of course — so you'll pretty much be doing the opposite of the process for adding a new setting to `congig.py`, above.

+### How to change a model and its underlying database table

+This is managed via Flask/SQLalchemy's ORM.
+If you add or change a model (for example, to add a `star_sign` attribute to `User`, you'd edit the class in `user/models.py`) and then run Flask's `db migrate`:

+    flask db migrate -m "store user's star sign"

+This will produce an migration file.
+You'll need to apply it with `flask db upgrade` in order to make changes to the database.
+Those migrations are run automatically as part of the deploy mechanism on heroku for example, which is how live installations' databases get migrated to match the code they are being deployed with.
+If we get an accumulation of migration files, there comes a point when it's tidier to delete them all and make a new single one, but this is a breaking change and would have to be a new version release of the whole server.
+Note that you should also make no-data dump of the latest database and save it as a new commit on `schema.sql`.
+This is a convenience that allows anyone who can't run the migrations to still set up their database.

+_Note for devs:_
+Behind the scenes this is Flask-SQLalchemy doing a pretty impressive job of generating the schema migrations _but_ we have bumped into some SQL-dialect gotchas (some ALTER TABLE column changes break in SQLite, although mySQL and Postgres handle indexes a little differently too).
+Before you push any code back, as a courtesy please check you haven't broken the migrations for the dialect you're _not_ using, because this is a blocker for other devs who hit it later.

 ### How to add animated diagrams to the Tech Notes (202)